My name is Dennis Schubert, and I am a software engineer living in Stuttgart, working on making the web less broken.

-When I am not coding or sleeping, I sometimes enjoy getting some fresh air outside, where I usually have my digital camera with me.
-I do enjoy cityscapes and landscapes, but I shoot pretty much everything that appeals to my eyes.
+When I am not coding or sleeping, I sometimes enjoy breathing fresh air outside, where I usually have my digital camera with me.
+I do enjoy cityscapes and landscapes, but I shoot pretty much everything that is somehow interesting to me.
 You can look at some photos here or on Flickr if you are interested.
 More recently, I started to live out my artistic side by getting into game design and game development, where the artistic side can be very flexible in definition, because code and mechanics can be artsy, too.
 Also, I am in love with all things aviation.

 There is a dedicated page about my projects, and I suggest that you check it out if you want to learn more about who I am and what I work on.
 Do not hesitate to contact me if you have any questions or if you want to get in touch with me.